LaunchCodeEducation/gis-devops/src/project-requirements/zika-client/index.rst

 For your secondary objectives no guidance will be given to you.
 You will have to think about what needs to be completed to pass the objective.

 - Zika reports change color based on the severity of the outbreak.
-- Zika reports change size based on the severity of the outbreak.
-- Duplicate city/state/country names are not displayed if more than one report is selected.
-- Sensitive Database information has not been committed to our version control software.
+- Sensitive Database information has not been committed to our version control software
-- Database is secure from SQL injection.
-- Add coordinate information to CSV files that are missing latitude and longitude.
+- View report data when features are clicked on the map (map.onclick(forEachFeatureAtPixel))

 Bonus Missions
 ==============

 If you finish all objectives above, here are some additional features to consider.
 These are roughly listed in order from easiest to hardest.
 Feel free to pick what seems interesting to you, rather than starting from the top of the list.
 These are all independent of one another.

-- Remove dependence on jQuery
+- Use jQuery to reduce the amount of JavaScript
 - Display report info in a popup (with OpenLayers) instead of a pane or sidebar
-- Exclude features with 0 cases reported
-- In a new container (e.g. a sidebar) display a summary of report data by country, sorted from most cases to least
 - "Animate" reports displayed by adding them to the map one-by-one on page load
-- Add a select box to filter down to a specific country or region
+- Add a select box to filter down to a specific country or region (search by country and fuzzy search)
-- Add the ability to display reported cases within a given numerical range

 Turning in Your Work
 ====================